LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 This is a list of limitations when using the Working hours functionality both via the API and via the LiveEngage workspace.

 * **Off-hours Mid Conversation Automatic Message displays the wrong Expected Time To Respond**: When using the workdays/special occasions automatic scheduling, the “Off hours mid conversation” automatic message may not work as expected.It might not be sent when required or may be sent when shouldn’t be.
 Moreover, the time to respond displayed to the consumer might be incorrect.

-Temp workaround: When using the working hours functionality, disable this specific automatic message for all skills.
-Planned fix date: October 31, 2018

 * **Mark as urgent button in the engagement window will not work as expected:**
   When using the workdays/special occasions automatic scheduling feature, the “Mark as urgent” button on the consumer window may be displayed to the consumer  also during off hours when it should not be displayed, or may be unavailable during working hours when it should be displayed.
-  Temp work around: Remove the mark as urgent button from the engagement window in the window studio.

-Planned fix date: October 31, 2018

 * **No audit trail on account level configuration.** Audit trail exists only for skill level assignments.
 For the skill level working hours - assigning a working hours item will be audited, however, changing an existing item is not audited.
 * The maximum length for a special occasion with shift status set to OFF is 30 days.